Thank you to everyone who participated in the County's Tax Draw. Congratulations to our winners Roger Bjornson and Richard Chalifoux!

 Complaints with an incomplete complaint form, submitted after the filing deadline or without the required fee, are invalid.

-Combined Tax assessments notices were mailed out May 15, 2020.
+Combined Tax assessments notices were mailed out on May 15, 2020.
 Any person that doesn’t receive an assessment notice but wishes to appeal his/her assessment must do so by July 24, 2020.

 Clerk, Assessment Review Board